neoclide/vim-easygit/Readme.md

 * *Consist behaviour*, command always work in the git directory of current file
 * *Be quiet*, no ugly *press any key to continue*, and use dispatch method when possible
-* *Clean code*, avoid ugly hack as much as possible
+* *Clean code*, avoid madnes hack like errorformat etc.
 * *Friendly keymaping*, when enter temporary buffer precess `q` would help you to quit, no close window if opened by `edit` command
 * *Expose flexible API*, in `autoload/easygit.vim`
-* *Works good with other plugins* since filetype is nofile, your mru plugin and status line plugin should easily ignore them, you can disable all comands with `let g:easygit_disable_command = 1` to make it works in fugitive.
+* *Works good with other plugins* since filetype is nofile, your mru plugin and status line plugin should easily ignore them, you can disable all commands with `let g:easygit_disable_command = 1` to make it works in fugitive.